dicebear/dicebear/apps/docs/pages/guides/how-dicebear-tags-variants/index.md

 - `medium` for around ear-to-jaw length.
 - `long` for hair past the jaw, shoulder length or longer.

-When the hair is gathered or pinned up so the length cannot be read, the length is left off and the variant is tagged `hairStyle:updo` instead.
+When the hair is gathered or pinned up so the length cannot be read, such as a bun or a top-knot, the length is left off.
 A ponytail or pigtails with a visible hanging tail still gets a length.
 A variant that is really headwear gets a `headwear` tag, and a variant showing both hair and a hat may carry both.

-### Hair style

-The `hairStyle` category covers the same components as the length and runs alongside it.
-A variant may carry one texture value and one shape value when both read clearly, for example a curly updo is both `curly` and `updo`.

-Texture, how the hair falls:

-- `straight` for smooth hair with no curl.
-- `wavy` for loose waves or kinks.
-- `curly` for defined curls, ringlets, or spirals.
-- `afro` for dense, afro-textured volume.

-Cut or shape, how it is worn:

-- `buzzcut` for shaved or very short all-over hair.
-- `bob` for a chin-to-jaw bob.
-- `updo` for hair gathered and pinned up, such as a bun, top-knot, or French twist.
-The length is hidden, so an `updo` variant carries no `hairLength`.
-- `ponytail` for a ponytail, pigtails, or a tied tail that hangs down.
-- `braids` for braids, plaits, or cornrows.
-- `dreadlocks` for locs or dreads.
-- `mohawk` for shaved sides with a central crest.
-- `bangs` for a fringe over the forehead.

-A bald variant carries only `hairLength:bald` and no `hairStyle`, since there is no hair to style.
+The cut and the texture of the hair carry no tags.
+Whether hair reads as wavy or curly is a judgment call that would come out differently from one style to the next, and the filter is there to steer the look in broad strokes, not to pick a haircut.
+For a specific hairstyle, set the style's own hair variant option.

 ### Headwear

-The `headwear` category covers hats and hat-like variants.
+The `headwear` category covers anything worn on the head.
+Every such variant carries at least the bare `headwear` tag, so `!headwear` removes all of them.
+A value comes on top of it when the shape is unmistakable:

-- `hat` for a brimmed or general hat, including a winter or sun hat.
+- `hat` for a crown with a brim all the way around, such as a sun hat or a fedora.
-- `cap` for a baseball or flat cap.
+- `cap` for a brim at the front only, such as a baseball or a flat cap.
-- `beanie` for a knitted, close-fitting hat.
+- `beanie` for a soft, close-fitting hat without a brim.
-- `turban` and `hijab` for wrapped headwear.
+- `turban` for wrapped cloth that covers the hair and leaves the neck free.
+- `headscarf` for wrapped cloth that covers the hair together with the neck or the shoulders.
-- `headband` for a band only, with the hair still visible.
+- `headband` for a band alone, with the hair still visible.

+The values name the shape of the garment, not the person wearing it.
+That is why the two wrapped forms are told apart by the neck, and why the tag says `headscarf` rather than naming a particular garment: the drawing shows cloth, and the same cloth means different things to different people.

 ### Facial hair

 The `facialHair` category covers beards, mustaches, and sideburns.
-A full beard with a mustache can carry both `beard` and `mustache`.

-- `beard` for hair across the jaw and chin.
-- `mustache` for the upper lip only.
-- `goatee` for a chin tuft, with or without a connected mustache.
-- `stubble` for a short flecked shadow, not a full beard.
+Like `animation` it is a bare category without values: a variant showing any facial hair carries the plain `facialHair` tag, and a clean-shaven one carries none.

-- `sideburns` for side-of-face hair only.
+- `['!facialHair']` leaves facial hair out.
+- `['facialHair']` drops the untagged variants of the components that use the category.
+Whether such a component is drawn at all is still up to its probability.

+Where stubble ends and a beard begins is a call that would land differently from one style to the next, and what the filter is good for is saying yes or no to facial hair.
+For a specific beard, set the style's facial hair variant option.

 ### Eyewear